Small businesses call for quick end to rotating strikes at Canada Post

 “We’re looking to both sides to be reasonable and come to a quick compromise.”

-While many Canadians have found other ways to deliver letters and pay bills, over half of small businesses still pay each other by paper cheques sent through the mail, the CFIB said, noting that almost two-thirds of firms reported sending more than 20 pieces of mail per month.
+While many Canadians have found other ways to deliver letters and pay bills, over half of small businesses still pay each other by paper cheques sent through the mail, the CFIB said Monday, noting that almost two-thirds of firms reported sending more than 20 pieces of mail per month.

 Many small companies also rely on Canada Post to deliver advertising flyers.